codefresh-support/codefresh-support-package/README.md

   - Or the following ENV vars set.
     - `CF_API_KEY`: Codefresh API Token
     - `CF_URL`: URL of the platform (ex: `https://g.codefresh.io`)
-  - Need an Account Admin Token for Claasic Hybrid Runtime.
+  - Need an Account Admin Token for Pipelines Hybrid Runtime.
   - Need a System Admin Token for the OnPrem Installation.
 - JQ
   - Used only to get the latest version of the binary for *nix systems.